Dock10 (television facility)

-dock10 is a television facility owner and media services company in the City of Salford, Greater Manchester, England. dock10 offers a number of services including post production and The Studios.
+Dock 10 Limited, trading as MediaCity Studios and MediaCity Post (formerly trading as dock10), is a television facility operator and media services company in the City of Salford, Greater Manchester, England.
+Television studio facilities are provided through MediaCity Studios; post production facilities are provided through MediaCity Post.

 Its studio filming facility, often referred to as The Studios, is the best-known part of the company.
-It was built as a major part of MediaCityUK, a development in Salford, Greater Manchester.
+It was built as a major part of the surrounding MediaCityUK development.
 The move saw a number of major productions leave London for the first time and head north to Salford.
 The BBC, ITV and Channel 4 all relocated the filming of various shows to The Studios.
-This included established British shows Match of the Day and Countdown.
+This included established British shows Match of the Day, Blue Peter, 8 Out of 10 Cats and Countdown.

-dock10 also offers other media services, such as post production.
-Their post-production shows include Match of the Day, Blue Peter and Who Wants to Be a Millionaire?.

 History

 The idea for MediaCityUK began in 2004 when BBC announced that it was interested in moving hundreds of jobs away from London to another UK city.
 The Peel Group was involved from the early stages of this move, which resulted in announcing the construction of a 200-acre development in Salford Quays, Greater Manchester.
 The BBC and The Peel Group announced in 2007 that the construction would begin on the media-based development.

-The studio facility is built on the site of the former Manchester Ship Canal docks.
-Construction of dock10 began in 2007, and it was ready to go on air in January 2011.
-It was officially opened by Queen Elizabeth II in March 2012.
-The name "dock10" is said to come from a site plan drawn over 100 years ago that stated, "SITE OF FUTURE DOCK NO. 10".

 At the heart of the MediaCityUK project was the idea of producing BBC shows outside London.
 A studio was then proposed at the site, which was constructed in time for the BBC move in 2011.
 The new £22 million studio was originally known as MediaCityUK studios, before becoming The Studios.
 The BBC became the first major tenant of The Studios.
 The Studios and the media infrastructure were rebranded in 2012, and dock10 was formed.

 In 2013, dock10 signed its first production deal with ITV.
 The deal was to use dock10 to record and produce a number of ITV Studios shows, and was extended in 2016 to run until 2018.

 By 2016, dock10 had grown into a major production provider to British-based TV shows.
 In March 2016, dock10 announced that it had acquired Edit 19, a Manchester-based visual effects and editing company.
 Later that year, it announced that it was expanding its post-production facility, offering many services gained from the acquisition of Edit 19.